pikatchu/closedsource/book/0070-headquarters.md

 “Wake up, kid.
 Get dressed.
 We’re leaving soon.”

-Leo blinked groggily, rubbing his eyes.
-"Where are we going?"

-Elias was already moving, packing a small bag.
-“I called the school.
-Told them you were sick.
-Play along tomorrow if they ask anything.”

-Leo sat up.
-“Why?”

-Elias didn’t answer directly.
-“Get ready.”

 As they stepped onto the street, Elias was moving fast, his eyes scanning the surroundings.

 “We’re taking the subway.
 It’s quicker.”